CodeHubOrg/codehuborg.github.io/_posts/2014-05-13-may-meetup-playing-with-svg.md

 </svg>
 {% endhighlight %}

+<iframe src="/img/pinwheel_incompl.svg"></iframe>

 Up to here, (in Firefox 29 on Ubuntu) it worked to have the svg element inline in the web page.
 To make the rotation visible, this is not sufficient anymore.
 In Chrome (34) it seems to work even less.
-It is most likely to work if the element is embedded in the page with the \<embed\> tag.
+The element needs to be embedded with an \<embed\> tag or linked to within an iframe.

 <p>&nbsp;</p>